Hergershausen: 17th century

 From 1636 the entire office of Babenhausen, including Hergershausen, was under the Electorate of Mainz.
-The elector and at the same time archbishop of Mainz attempted to permanently include the office of Babenhausen in his dominions and thereby create a land connection between the electoral possesion of Dieburg and the electoral second residence Aschaffenburg.
+The elector and at the same time archbishop of Mainz attempted to permanently include the office of Babenhausen in his dominions and thereby create a land connection between the electoral possession of Dieburg and the electoral second residence Aschaffenburg.
 After long negotiations, however, the soldiers of Mainz left Babenhausen again in 1647 and Babenhausen once again belonged to the County of Hanau-Lichtenberg.

 In 1647 a French regiment passed through Hergershausen and stole the last bell of the Hergershausen church that was hanging over the chancel.

 After the end of the Thirty Years' War in 1648, large parts of the Mark Babenhausen had been devastated and had to be rebuilt.
 There was a lack of cash, food and livestock.
 The region recovered only slowly.
 It was only after the first half of the 18th century that the fortunes and population were likely to have matched those before the war.
 Due to Count Friedrich Casimir von Hanau-Lichtenberg, Babenhausen lost its status as a residence of the Count, which further promoted the slower development of the region.

 In 1688, a contract between Philipp Reinhard of Hanau- Münzenberg and Johann Philipp Ernst Baron of Groschlag made it clear that Groschlag's rights only extended to the southern side of the Gersprenz.

 In 1698, with reference to the 1688 treaty, the Gersprenz was defined as the northern border between the Babenhausen district and the Groschlag fiefdom of Hergershausen and Sickenhofen.